nederhof/hieropy/README.md

 print('Database entry is now', *[hex(ord(ch)) for ch in database_entry])
 ```

-Convert encoding into image (raster graphics, or PDF, or SVG)
+Convert encoding to image (raster graphics, or PDF, or SVG):
 ```python
 from hieropy import UniParser, Options